kzu/kzu.github.io/_posts/2017-10-01-building-like-a-pro-primer.md

 ```

 Items are added to the "array" `Name` (the element name within the item group becomes the
-name of the array, so to speak) by "including" them in it via the `Include` attribute.
+name of the array, so to speak) by "including" them via the `Include` attribute.

 The simplest way to reference the items is with `@(ITEM)`: